aiannacc/goko-dominion-tools/README.md

 #### Remote

 The default configuration is to connect to the PostgreSQL server at gokologs.drunkensailor.org, which has all the games played on Goko and updates every 15 minutes.

-This is the same machine that hosts the log search and kingdom visualizer.
-If you want to run something that's really IO-intensive, like dumping the whole DB to your own machine, please let me know first.
+Configuration information is in `gdt/model/db_manager`.

 #### Local

 To create your own database, install PostgreSQL and create a database with UTF-8 encoding.
 Then create the database schema:

+    $ psql -d goko < misc/db/schema.sql

+Import the non-game info into your database (bot names, etc):

-    $ psql -d goko < db/schema.sql
+    $ psql -d goko < misc/db_initdata/*

-To download and parse logs from the Goko log archive:
+Download and parse logs from the Goko log archive:

-    $ bash logparse/dbupdate.sh <logdir> <codebase> <dates>
+    $ bash update_logdb.sh <logdir> <codebase> <dates>

 where `<logdir>` is the local directory where you want to store unparsed logs, `<codebase>` is this project's root, and `<dates>` are formatted like YYYYMMDD.

-Games before May 13, 2013 don't include rating system information, but we can deduce which games were played in 'adventure' mode using the names of the players:

-    $ psql -d goko < db/list_adventure_bots.sql
+You'll have to run this for each day.
+The import process is IO-bound on a modern machine.
+An SSD drive helps a lot.
+As of July 2013, the full database is about 100G.

 ### Server setup

-You can run the log search and kingdom visualizer server like:
+Start the server:

-    $ python logsearch/requesthandler.py <port>
+    $ python ./start_server.py <port>

+Go to http://localhost:<port> to use the logsearch, kingdom visualizer, and leaderboard.
+The automatch server runs on the same port but has no UI.